devopstudent/lab-agile-planning/README.md

 # lab-agile-planning

-This repository contains the lab for agile planning
+This repository contains the lab for agile planning.
+You must fork this repo so that you can make your own changes.